maurapintor/pandavision/README.md

 TODO add instructions on how to create the file and how to create/get models.

+You can also create your own dataset with [this gist](https://gist.github.com/maurapintor/25a6d80f9f86d36f72a4b2cc8540008f).

 ### How to start a security evaluation job
 A security evaluation job can be enqueued with a `POST` request to `/api/security_evaluations`.
 The API returns the **job unique ID** that can be used to access **job status** and **results**.